 - Five successful title defenses at 135 pounds

 - Two successful title defenses at 145 pounds

 - Origin of nickname: “The logo from my first gym was two lions.
 I was the only female fighter at the gym, so my old coach started to call me "Leoa" for my aggressive style and it stuck.”

-UFC 277 (7/30/22) Nunes won a five round unanimous decision over Julianna Pena, reclaiming her UFC women's bantamweight title
+UFC 277 (7/30/22) Nunes won a five-round unanimous decision over Julianna Pena to regain her UFC women’s bantamweight title

 UFC 269 (12/11/21) Nunes was submitted by Julianna Pena via rear naked choke at 3:26 of the second round, losing her UFC women’s bantamweight title

 UFC 259 (3/6/21) Nunes submitted Megan Anderson via triangle armbar at 2:03 of the first round to retain her UFC women’s featherweight title